-Candidates for Full Mouth Rehabilitation
+- Full Mouth Rehabilitation Candidates

 Full mouth rehabilitation patients may have any number of common oral health concerns or cosmetic imperfections.
 Candidates may suffer from severe tooth decay, advanced periodontal disease (gum disease), tooth erosion, missing teeth, poor occlusion, or Temporomandibular Joint Disorder (TMD).
 In addition, full mouth rehabilitation candidates often have teeth affected by cracks, chips, stains, or discoloration.